thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ### Exercise

 Use the command line tools to create a `nottest` database in the PostgreSQL cluster.
-When your done, check out the the usage messages for the following commands.
+When your done, check out the usage messages for the following commands.

 ```shell
 psql --help